Hardware Flavor Definitions

 state: required

 Users can choose between generic availability or guaranteed NVMe storage.
-Both flavors have identical Nova properties (derived from device-type m1.small
+Both flavors have identical Nova properties (derived from device-type m1.small), but different hardware selection criteria.

 Best Practices